Ryuk (Death Note): In Death Note

 As Ryuk explains when he first meets Light, he is bound to take Light's life when his time comes.
-In the manga, Ryuk does this after Light is shot several times by Matsuda.
+In the manga, Ryuk does this after Light is shot several times by Touta Matsuda.
 He desperately begs Ryuk to write the names of the investigation team and the SPK members in the Death Note, which he first implies he will do, but Ryuk, reminding Light that he is not on anyone's side, just writes Light's name instead.
 He was expecting Light might have thought of some way out of his situation, but seeing as he was desperate enough to go to Ryuk for help, he decided it was all over for him.
 Ryuk returns to the Shinigami realm after Light suffers an agitated death.

 Two years later, Ryuk berates another shinigami in their attempt to replicate his success with Light by giving their own Death Note to a "weak" human.
-A further six years later, Ryuk returns to Earth and gives another human his Death Note, who asks him to return with the Death Note in another two years.
-Subsequently, in 2019, Ryuk returns and the pair sell the Death Note to the U.S. President for $100 trillion, to be divided evenly amongst every Japanese bank account holder under the age of 60, before the human relinquishes (and memories of) his Death Note to Ryuk.
-When Ryuk returns to the Shinigami Realm before delivering the Death Note, the Shinigami King, berating him, adds a rule forbidding the sale of Death Notes, causing the U.S. president to reject the Death Note out of fear for his own life and merely tell the world he has it, while the human dies when he accepts his ¥1 billion.
+A further six years later, Ryuk returns to Earth and gives another human, Minoru Tanaka, his Death Note.
+Minoru asks him to return with the Death Note in another two years.
+Subsequently, in 2019, Ryuk returns and the pair sell the Death Note to the U.S. President (the text does not call him by a name, though Hannah Collins of Comic Book Resources stated "the uncanny likeness to the divisive political figure is hard to miss.") for $100 trillion, to be divided evenly amongst every Japanese bank account holder under the age of 60, before the human relinquishes (and memories of) his Death Note to Ryuk.
+When Ryuk returns to the Shinigami Realm before delivering the Death Note, the Shinigami King, berating him, adds a rule forbidding the sale of Death Notes, causing the U.S. president to reject the Death Note out of fear for his own life and merely tell the world he has it, while the human dies at the bank after Ryuk writes his name down.

 In the anime

 In the anime adaptation, Light does not ask for Ryuk's help and manages to escape the warehouse thanks to Teru Mikami's suicide distracting everyone else.
 However his wounds are too severe for him to escape very far, and Ryuk, who is watching him from atop a pole, decides that following Light around during a prison sentence is not worth his time and thus writes Light's name in his Death Note, remarking that he had a lot of fun with him regardless.
-Unlike in the manga, Light passed away peacefully, with an apparition of L standing over him - mirroring Light standing over L on his death.
+Unlike in the manga, Light died peacefully, with an apparition of L standing over him - mirroring Light standing over L on his death.
 Much later, after Ryuk returns to the Shinigami realm, he is asked by a new shinigami to recount his time on Earth as the latter prepares to go there himself, and Ryuk mentions Light as the unnamed shinigami leaves before Ryuk has finished recounting his tale.